ToastmastersLee/Docs/NDP100/UserManual/Q-NEX Networked Digital Podium NDP100 User Manual-v3.md

 ### 3.2.1 Connect Touch Panel to NMP

-The Touch Panel is a 7-inch Android touchscreen device, custom-designed to work with the NMP (a core component of NDP100).
+The Touch Panel is a 10-inch Android touchscreen device, custom-designed to work with the NMP (a core component of NDP100).
 Its applications are tailored specifically for controlling various functions of the NDP100, such as video matrix switching, volume, and microphone control, as well as infrared and RS232 control, etc.

 1. After purchasing, you’ll receive your account details from our sales team via email or other methods (e.g., WhatsApp, phone).

-2. Log in to the Web-Console at https://mg.qnextech.com/console/login.
+2. Log in to the Web Console at https://mg.qnextech.com/console/login.

-3. In Web-Console, use the "Dashboard" button to access the Dashboard platform.
+3. In Web Console, use the "Dashboard" button to access the Dashboard platform.

    <img src="../../NMP/UserManual/img/Web-Console-Dashboard.png" style="zoom: 25%;" />

    > For platform roles, see "1.3 Terminology" in the User Manual.

 4. Retrieve the NDP IP address by logging into the [Dashboard](https://mg.qnextech.com/dashboard/index) and visiting the  '***Devices >> Processor Manage***' page.
-Identify you NMP and note the IP address from the 'IP Address' column.
+Identify your NMP and note the IP address from the 'IP Address' column.

    Enter this IP on the Touch Panel and click 'Connect'." to establish a connection with the NMP.<img src="../../NMP/UserManual/img/NMP-Adding.png" style="zoom: 25%;" />